Collections

 Photographs and postcards

 The collection of photographs contains studio shots of the family, relatives, friends and Alfred’s business acquaintances.
 Additionally, there are amateur pictures of the family’s home, the town, their summerhouses on the island of Ruissalo and in Nokkala as well as photographs taken during their trips in Europe.
 The museum collection also includes a collection of postcards that the family has received from relatives and friends.
-The photographs and postcards have been catalogued and partly digitized.

 Dinner menu from 10.11.1885.